American Cutting Edge Blog

 After many conversations with our customers, our team has rounded up the topics that come up when it's time for a blade change.

-Life of the Blades “ How many hours of service have you run on the current set of blades?
+How many hours of service have you run on the current set of blades?
 It's beneficial to keep track of the run time for your chipper knives so you can understand if you're getting enough time out of them.
 Many of our customers keep a log for each machine in service to record not only the number of hours the blades are in use but also the materials being cut and environmental conditions.

 Like fir and western red cedar, softwoods cause less wear and tear on blades.
-Harder woods and fibrous materials, such as pine and
+Harder woods and fibrous

 -